lmkapp/lmk/packages/docs/docs/python/jupyter.md

 ![Jupyter Widget Screenshot - Not Authenticated](/img/screenshot-3.png)

 Click the button on the widget to log in (or run [`lmk.login()`](/docs/python/api#login)), or sign up if you don't have an existing LMK account.
-You'll need an account to use LMK, but you'll only have to pay if you want to send yourself notifications after your 30 day trial.
+You'll need an account to use LMK, but you'll only have to pay if you want to send yourself notifications after your 30 day trial. **No payment information is required for sign up, all you need is an email address.**

 After you've authenticated, the widget should look like this: